 A long-time fund company executive, Gordon Powers now heads up the Affinity Group, a consulting firm focusing on retirement readiness.
 Gordon was a columnist for the Globe & Mail and Morningstar for many years and is also currently a columnist for Investment Executive, Canada’s national newspaper for financial advisors.

-Did you forget to file your taxes?
-You could face hefty interest on your tax bill and late-filing penalties.
+Did you forget to file your taxes last year?
+You could face hefty interest charges and late-filing penalties.

 The official nationwide legalization of recreational cannabis is merely a few hours away, and realty groups continue to vocalize concerns with regards to home cultivation and possible property damage.